0%

 Crypto bull versus bear market

 They are short-lived and more volatile compared to stock markets.
 The crypto market trend depends largely on the feedback of crypto investors.
+Times of high yield are often followed by constriction and rebalancing, followed by digital asset value growth.
+And so on and so forth.

 So, a bearish market may recover quickly as it reaches its bottom and enters the bull run.
-Similarly, a bull market may last only for a few days or a month before it returns to a bearish state.
+Similarly, a bull crypto market may last only for a few days or a month before it returns to a bearish state.
 This happens because as the bull market grows, the investors cash out their assets and start selling.
 This results in a fall in the demand for the assets.

-Factors to consider before investing in bull and bear markets
+Key takeaways and factors to consider before investing in bull and bear markets

 • Diversify your investments.
 Expand your portfolio.
 Instead of investing in one particular asset, it is best to consider different cryptocurrencies.
 Study the market, plan out strategies, and visualize your entry and exit from the market.
+We can’t tell you which crypto will boom in 2024, but as the rule goes, the more you hold the likelier something will yield a profit.

 • Leverage the market trends.
 The crypto market will always fluctuate.
 A bull market only lasts for a specific period and is followed by a bearish market.
 Even a bearish market has loops and holes where you can make profits.
 Investors can make short-term profits through betting, short selling, and staking.